Burn Calories Without Torturing Your Joints on Elliptical Trainers

 Ever wonder why some elliptical trainers cost way more than others?
 Much of it comes down to that screen staring back at you while you work out.

 If you’re shopping on a budget, you’ll get the basics—honestly, that’s all many of us need.
-These simpler displays show you the essentials: how fast you’re going, how far you’ve traveled, how many calories you’ve burned (though take that number with a grain of salt), and how long you’ve been torturing yourself—I mean, exercising.
-If your machine has those metal heart rate sensors on the handles, you’ll see your pulse, too.
+These simpler displays show you the essentials: how fast you’re going, how far you’ve traveled, how many calories you’ve burned (though take that number with a grain of salt), and how long you’ve been exercising.
+If your machine has metal heart rate sensors on the handles, you’ll also see your pulse.

 Now, if you’re willing to spend more, things get interesting.
 Fancier models come with pre-programmed workouts that automatically change the resistance and incline – perfect for those days when you don’t want to think about your workout.
 Please do it.
 They’ll track your goals, count your steps, and even remind you to get moving with helpful (or annoying, depending on your mood) alerts.

 The fancy ones?
 They’re fitness computers.
-You can sync your workout data with your favorite fitness apps and websites, letting you obsess over your progress in glorious detail.
+You can sync your workout data with your favorite fitness apps and websites, allowing you to track your progress in glorious detail.
 Sure, these bells and whistles bump the price, and you might not need all of them.
 But here’s the thing – sometimes, those extra features are what you need to keep showing up day after day.
 After all, the best elliptical is the one you’ll use.

 What Else Should You Think About?